Privacy Policy

 1. Introduction

-Ordinary ("we," "our," or "us") is committed to protecting your privacy.
+Ordinary is operated by LoudNoises, LLC ("we," "our," or "us"), the data controller for the purposes of this Privacy Policy.
+We are committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our application and services.

 We are compliant with GDPR (General Data Protection Regulation) and CCPA (California Consumer Privacy Act) standards.